The first time in my life I keep the lights on to ease my soul..."

 The Hammer Horror films are a series of Gothic Horror movies made by the British company Hammer Film Productions between the 1950s and the early '70s.
 The name is sometimes applied to similar films from the same era made by other small (often British) companies.

-Most were distributed by Universal Pictures.
+The films were distributed by studios including Warner Bros., Columbia Pictures, and Universal Pictures.
 The films mostly re-invented the 'classic' horror movie characters previously given form by Universal themselves in the 1930s and '40s (Dracula, Frankenstein and his Monster, The Werewolf, The Mummy), putting them into colour (often very lurid colour) and adding some new twists.
 The reinventions were so popular that the public image of many of these characters has some Hammer elements.
 For example, the popular conception of Dracula, as seen in so many cartoons, wears full evening dress and talks with a Hungarian accent, like Bela Lugosi's portrayal for Universal, but he is also over six feet tall and lean with red eyes, long fangs and a widow's peak, which more closely resembles Christopher Lee's Hammer Dracula.

 The Hammer films included a "stable" of regular actors, one or two of whom (at least) would appear in each major performance.
 The most famous of the stable were Christopher Lee, Peter Cushing and Oliver Reed.
 The style was well plotted but still reassuringly predictable.
 As Terry Pratchett put it, "You knew just what you were going to get."
 Just to add to the confusion, other Brithorror studios— notably Amicus Productions and Tigon British Film Productions— borrowed actors from Hammer (as well as other staff such as cinematographer/director Freddie Francis).